b-sep/setdevenv/README.md

 ## TODO

-- [ ] Retrieve ruby/alpine latests version from somewhere (and cache it)
 - [ ] Accept those versions as arguments from cli
 - [ ] Accept an argument in cli to use rails when setuping the new environment
 - [ ] Accept an argument `--service` to create a custom service within docker-compose